Discover our actions

 The real issue is how we change the rules of the finance game in order to go much further.

 The real issue is how we change the rules of the finance game in order to go much further.
-This is the job of central bankers and the European Commission, etc. I would like to point out that 2018 was veryuseful from this perspective.
+This is the job of central bankers and the European Commission (unavailable link), etc. I would like to point out that 2018 was veryuseful from this perspective.
 Until this year, central bankers remained relatively in the background.
 They have created a network of central banks, led by the Banque de France, and are now ready to make commitments.

 In particular a commitment to compel bankers under their supervision in the context of banking regulations to take the risk of climate change into account.
 A discussion is going on in Europe, and it is evident that the rules ofthe game are changing.